emillylamotte/ignite-todo-list/README.md

 # 🚀 Ignite Challenge #1 - To-Do List

 This project is an interactive **To-Do List**, allowing users to **add, delete, and mark tasks as completed**.
 Additionally, the application displays task progress in real time.
+The project is based on the Figma designed by RocketSeat for the challenge, but the code is 100% original.

 ![alt text](image-1.png)